Unlocking More from Your Portfolio: The Power of Lombard Lending

 One of its most common applications is in funding new opportunities.
 Whether acquiring property, allocating to private equity, or participating in co-investments, investors are often required to deploy capital quickly.
 Lombard facilities allow this to be achieved without liquidating existing holdings, preserving both portfolio integrity and timing advantage.

 There are also more structural uses.
-In tax and estate planning, Lombard lending can defer the need to realise assets, allowing portfolios to continue compounding while managing the timing of taxable events or intergenerational transfers.
+In tax and estate planning and even divorce, Lombard lending can defer the need to sell assets, allowing portfolios to continue compounding and generate income while managing the timing of taxable events or intergenerational transfers.

 Case Study: Liquidity Without Disruption

-The outcome is twofold: the client secures the property with speed and certainty, while continuing to benefit from the portfolio’s long-term compounding.
-In effect, Lombard lending enables the client to remain invested while accessing liquidity, preserving both strategic positioning and optionality, provided the structure is managed with appropriate discipline.
+The outcome is two-fold: the client secures the property while continuing to benefit from the portfolio’s long-term compounding.
+In effect, Lombard lending enables the client to remain invested while accessing liquidity.

 Conclusion

-At Typhoon Capital, Lombard lending bridges this gap.
-Working closely with our custodian banks, we structure facilities that enable clients to pursue opportunistic investments, particularly in real assets such as property, without disrupting core portfolios.
+At Typhoon Capital we work closely with our clients and custodian banks, to structure portfolios and agree lending facilities that enable clients to pursue other demands on their capital, without disrupting their core portfolios.